dppdppd/Trunkfish/README.md

 TODO:

+* Backup into a sparsebundle to preserve OSX metadata
 * Create cfg on first run
 * Dynamically choose rsync exclusions based on OS
 * Add scheduling support for cygwin